jasonumiker/eks-school/README.md

 1. Find the ALB and go to it on http://
 1. The password is the instance id of EKSEnvironmentStack/CodeServerInstance
 1. Open a new Terminal and run the command `aws eks update-kubeconfig --name cluster`
+1. Run a `kubectl get nodes` to confirm everything is working

 And then you're ready go go!

 Note that because we are accessing VS Code through a insecure HTTP you need to insert into this by going Shift+Insert instead of Ctrl-V. On the Macbook Insert is Fn+Return so it is Shift+Fn+Return.

+Alternatively, the stack has an output with an `aws eks update-kubeconfig` command that inclues a `--role-arn` in it.
+If you run that on your laptop where the AWS CLI is working with an administrative role then that will set up your ~/.kube/config in a way that kubectl will work that way too (as this EKS is Public and Private).